 However, it is also important to remember, that it is possible to be angry with someone and to still hold them dear to your heart.
 Sometimes, this level of anger is necessary before you can begin to accept the reality of the loss.

 “I can miss them and still continue living”

-Part of being able to grow and heal after experiencing a suicide, is to accept that the tragic events were out of your control and cannot be changed.
-Accepting is very different to forgetting.
+Part of being able to grow and heal after experiencing a suicide is to accept that the tragic events were out of your control and cannot be changed.
+Accepting is very different from forgetting.
 No one is asking you to forget, move on, or to return to how or who you were before your loved one passed away.

 The memories and feelings of losing someone to suicide will be with you always and there will be times when your feelings will be difficult to manage, particularly during the first year when birthdays and anniversaries come around.

 Over time, however, you will begin to manage how you feel, hold within your mind the memory of your loved one and cherish who they were and what they meant to you.
 You will heal and grow, and in time will find yourself laughing, smiling and enjoying life once more.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.